A Quick Intro to Social Security

 - The average initial SSDI claim takes 3 to 5 months to process.

 - On average, approximately 67% of initial SSDI claims are denied.

 What conditions are considered disabling?

 The SSA maintains a list of conditions it generally considers to be disabling.
 However, you are not necessarily considered disabled if you have a condition that appears on this list.
 Each case is considered independently.
 Some types of conditions may include:

 - Paraplegia or quadriplegia

 - Heart problems, including heart failure or congenital heart disease

 - Certain types of mental impairments

 What do I do if my claim is denied?

 The experienced disability attorneys at Charles G. Pitman Attorneys at Law, LLC can help you through the Social Security Disability application process, or handle an appeal if your initial claim is rejected.
-Contact us today by calling us toll-free at 855-4-PITMAN, or by filling out a case review form.
+Contact us today by calling us toll-free at 256-533-5000, or Submit a FREE online case review form.